Friends-of-Monika/spritepack-check-action/readme.md

-# Submod Check Action
+# Spritepack Check Action

-Simple composite action for GitHub Actions workflows to perform checks on your submod codebase.
+Simple composite action for GitHub Actions workflows to perform checks on your spritepack code.

 ## Usage